wilmoore/php-version/README.md

 >   attempt to [solve](https://github.com/convissor/php_version_solution) this problem, [none](http://www.gnu.org/s/stow/)
 >   of the tools I've found were simple enough for me.

+**php-version** is excellent for automated testing of applications against multiple PHP versions on a single machine.

 Features
 ----------------------------

--   no magic
+-   keeps it simple...no magic
--   promotes multiple, per-user PHP installs (though, it won't stop you from having a system-wide PHP install)
+-   promotes multiple, per-user PHP installs
 -   shell completion (e.g. php-version 5.[PRESS-TAB-NOW])
--   defers to native shell commands where anything higher-level would be unnecessary (e.g. `echo $PHP_VERSION`)
 -   provides access to the manpages of the current version by updating your `$MANPATH` environment variable
+-   defers to native shell commands where possible (e.g. `man phpize`)
--   unobtrusive install/uninstall
+-   unobtrusive install/uninstall (we won't leave files and symlinks all over the place)
--   `again`, no magic

 Non-Features
 ----------------------------

+-   does not rely on symlinks or sub-shells
+-   does not attempt to manage Apache, MySQL, etc.
 -   does not compile/install PHP.
-This is left up to you.
+This is left up to you or you can use something like (php-build)[https://github.com/CHH/php-build]
--   does not attempt to manage Apache, MySQL, etc.
--   does not rely on symlinks

 Usage Examples